rothenhaeusler/tms/README.md

 surrogate_estimator <- function(df) coef(lm(Y~X,data=df))[2]*coef(lm(X~Tr,data=df))[2]
 difference_in_means <- function(df) coef(lm(Y~Tr,data=df))[2]

-# The argument should be an asymptotically unbiased estimator for the parameter of interest; it serves as a benchmark.
+# The first argument should be an asymptotically unbiased estimator for the parameter of interest; it serves as a benchmark.
 tms(difference_in_means,surrogate_estimator,df)
 ```